microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>01 - Introduction to Azure SQL</h2>

 In this module, you'll start with a brief history of why and how we built Azure SQL, then you’ll then learn about the various deployment options and service tiers, including what to use when.
 This includes Azure SQL Database and Azure SQL managed instance.
 Understanding what Platform as a Service (PaaS) encompasses and how it compares to the SQL Server “box” will help level-set what you get (and don’t get) when you move to the cloud.

-We’ll cover deployment, configuration, and other getting started related tasks for Azure SQL (hands-on).
+>Note: This is the only module that does not contain activities for you to complete.

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.